-- (7) Discretionary cash bonus awarded by the Board of Directors. - (8) Represents the value of options to purchase 100,000 shares of the Company's common stock at an exercise price of \$5.98 pursuant to the 2005 Stock Incentive Plan. - (9) "Other Compensation" for 2007 relates to \$47,014 for relocation expenses, \$9,763 in health expenses and \$2,906 for 401(k) matching contributions.
+- (6) Philip A. Baratelli commenced employment as the Company's Chief Financial Officer, Secretary and Treasurer effective as of February 1, 2007.
+Mr. Baratelli's employment with the Company is "at-will" and is required to devote only as much time as is necessary to perform his duties for the Company. - (7) Discretionary cash bonus awarded by the Board of Directors. - (8) Represents the value of options to purchase 100,000 shares of the Company's common stock at an exercise price of \$5.98 granted pursuant to the 2005 Stock Incentive Plan. - (9) "Other Compensation" consists of the following items: